octavore/lightproxy/README.md

 # lightproxy

 Lightweight proxy, useful for giving your local services memorable local domain names like `myproject.wip` instead of `localhost:8000`.
+TLS is also supported

 ## Usage